To mask or not to mask? Mecklenburg County leaders could decide Monday

 CHARLOTTE, N.C.
-(FOX 46) – The Mecklenburg County COVID-19 Policy Group could recommend reinstating the mask mandate.
+(FOX 46 CHARLOTTE) – The Mecklenburg County COVID-19 Policy Group could recommend reinstating the mask mandate.
 Health officials say it helps to slow the spread of the virus.

 Durham County and Wake County along with Boone have already brought back their mask mandates and some people are worrying it may soon happen in Charlotte, too.